SolarArbiter/SolarArbiter.github.io/data_model.md

 The CSV file may have comment lines at the top of the file beginning with one of # ; //.
 Comment lines are ignored - no metadata is parsed from them.
-CSV columns must be delimited by “,” and rows must be delimited by “\n”.
-The CSV must contain a header line of “timestamp,value,quality_flag” followed by the data rows.
+CSV columns must be delimited by "," and rows must be delimited by "\n".
+The CSV must contain a header line of "timestamp,value,quality_flag" followed by the data rows.

 The following block is an example of a valid CSV upload.